Biden doing 'deep dive' on 'about 4' high court candidates - KTVZ

 Associated Press

-WASHINGTON (AP) — President Joe Biden says he’s doing a “deep dive” on “about four people” as he’s deciding whom to nominate as a replacement for retiring Justice Stephen Breyer.
-In an interview Thursday, Biden told NBC that the White House is doing “thorough background checks” to see if there’s anything in their background that would disqualify them.
-Biden has said his nominee will be a Black woman and that he will decide by the end of February.
-The weekslong vetting process, and a gradual narrowing of candidates, is routine for Supreme Court nominations.
-Biden did not mention the names of any of the candidates.
+WASHINGTON (AP) — President Joe Biden appears to be narrowing his list of candidates for the Supreme Court, saying he’s looking at “about four people.”
+Democrats who met with him Thursday say he wants a “persuasive” nominee in the mold of retiring Justice Stephen Breyer.
+In an interview Thursday, Biden told NBC the White House is doing a “deep dive” on the candidates to see if there’s anything in their background that would disqualify them.
+Biden has said his nominee will be a Black woman and he will decide by the end of February.

 Comments